Credits

 Lyrics

-And he'll dance for you
+I knew a man, Bojangles, and he'll dance for you

 In worn out shoes

-With silver hair, a ragged shirt
+With silver hair, a ragged shirt, baggy pants

 He would do the old soft shoe

-He would jump so high
+He would jump so high, jump so high

 Then he'd lightly touch down

-Travelling throughout the south
+Travelin' throughout the South

-Spoke with tears for 15 years
+Spoke with tears for fifteen years

 How his, how his dog and he